weilandia/coding-for-managers/ruby/lecture-notes.md

 **Why does it output `nil`?**

 Let's build our first program!
+We are going to build a function.
+A function or method looks like this:

+ `def name-of-your-function(parameter1, parameter2,....)
+    your code
+  end
+ `

+Here is an example:

 ```ruby
 def say_hello(name)